OUR PRIVACY NOTICE

 There may be circumstances where the Company will still need to process your data for legal or official reasons.
 We will inform you if this is the case.
 Where this is the case, we will restrict the data to only what is necessary for the purpose of meeting those specific reasons.

 If you believe that any of your data that the Company processes is incorrect or incomplete, please contact us using the details above and we will take reasonable steps to check its accuracy and correct it where necessary.

 You can also contact us using the above details if you want us to restrict the type or amount of data we process for you, access your personal data or exercise any of the other rights listed above.

 You have the right to object to certain purposes for processing, in particular to data processed for direct marketing purposes and to data processed for certain reasons based on our legitimate interests.
 You can contact us by going to the contact us section of our website to exercise these rights.

 Marketing preferences and what they mean

 We may use your home address, phone numbers, email address and social media or digital channels to contact you according to your marketing preferences.

 You can opt out of any email or text marketing by following the unsubscribe links.
 If you receive a marketing call from us, you can ask the person who called you to opt you out.
 You can also write to us at Stuck Network Ltd, Kingsnorth House, Blenheim Way, Birmingham, B44 8LS, marking it for the attention of the DPO.
 Or send us an email to firstname.lastname@example.org or via our Contact Us page.

 If you have any questions about this privacy notice, or if you wish to exercise your rights or contact the DPO, you can contact us by going to the contact us section of our website.

-Alternatively, you can write to The Lost Network Limited, Kemp House, 152 - 160 City Road, London, EC1V 2NX, marking it for the attention of the DPO.
+Alternatively, you can write to Stuck For Staff Limited, Kemp House, 152 - 160 City Road, London, EC1V 2NX, marking it for the attention of the DPO.